This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• When the butter has melted, add the mushrooms and cook, stirring occasionally for 1 minute.
+• Once the butter melts, add the mushrooms and cook for 1 minute, stirring frequently.

-• Add the chopped onions, garlic, and salt and cook for another minute, stirring occasionally.
+• Add the chopped onions, garlic, and salt.
+Cook for another minute, stirring occasionally.

-• Add the wine to the pan and simmer until the liquid has almost evaporated, stirring occasionally for about 2 minutes.
+• Pour in the wine and simmer, stirring occasionally, until the liquid has almost evaporated, about 2 minutes.

-• Add ¼ cup of the broth and stir until almost completely absorbed, 1 to 2 minutes.
+• Add ¼ cup of broth to the rice and stir until it is almost fully absorbed, about 1-2 minutes.

-• Continue to add broth to the pan, ¼ cup at a time, and stir until absorbed.
-Continue this process until the rice is tender, about 20 minutes.
+• Continue adding broth, ¼ cup at a time, stirring constantly after each addition until it is absorbed.
+Repeat this process until the rice is tender, about 20 minutes.

-• Stir in the remaining tablespoon of butter and parmesan cheese.
+• Stir in the remaining tablespoon of butter and Parmesan cheese until melted and creamy.

-• Remove from the heat, taste, and season with additional salt, if desired.
+• Remove from heat, taste, and adjust with additional salt if needed.
 Serve immediately.

 Notes